CyberActive/GraphEmbeding/README.md

 ## Graph Embedding

 Graph embedding aims to create a numerical representation of graphs in order to achieve some specific goals.
-The goals are
+Some practical applications of graph embeddin are
 - Link prediction
 - Anomaly detection
 - Graph clustering